-About your instructor, and owner of Master's Hands String Studio, Monica Hahn
+About your instructor, the owner of Master's Hands String Studio, Monica Hahn

 Monica Hahn has grown up with music surrounding her at all times.
 Her Grandfather was a fiddler, and Monica's first musical experiences were listening to him play old-time fiddle tunes at home and at a variety of fiddling contests (and trying to play with him too!).

 Her music learning officially began with piano at the age of 4, followed soon by violin and eventually the flute as well.
 Monica knew from a very young age that her passion was children and teaching, and strived throughout High School to aim toward that goal.
 She began teaching young musicians while still in High School in Hutchinson, MN and continued to foster that dream by earning her Bachelor's of Music Education through Augsburg College in 1994, while thoroughly enjoying her first teaching position at Schmitt Music in Roseville, MN.

 Her first official teaching position began that fall in the Cold Spring/Rocori School district where she taught elementary and middle school classroom music, and proudly established her first in-home lesson studio.
 A move to the metro area brought her to the Minnetonka School District in 2000 as a classroom music teacher, and to teach in-school group lessons for the (at that time!) small elementary orchestra program.
 The orchestra programs in the west metro are strong and vibrant, and Monica responded to the need of local students across the area by re-establishing her in-home studio in 2010.
 Monica also enjoys coaching and directing young musicians in various string camps through schools and organizations such as MacPhail, Minnetonka Schools and MNSota.